Imaging Pearls ❯ Deep Learning ❯ AI and Healthcare (Overview)

 - Define the best management plan for the patient and the sequence (Surgery, Chemotherapy, Immunology, Radiation Therapy)

-• “Not surprisingly, though, as AI supercharges business and society, CEOs are under the spotlight to ensure their company’s responsible use of AI systems beyond complying with the spirit and letter of applicable laws.
+- Predict ultimate survival for the patient based on a variable set of parameters - “Not surprisingly, though, as AI supercharges business and society, CEOs are under the spotlight to ensure their company’s responsible use of AI systems beyond complying with the spirit and letter of applicable laws.
 Ethical debates are well underway about what’s “right” and “wrong” when it comes to high-stakes AI applications such as autonomous weapons and surveillance systems.
 And there’s an outpouring of concern and skepticism regarding how we can imbue AI systems with human ethical judgment, when moral values frequently vary by culture and can be difficult to code in software.”

 Leading your organization to responsible AI